M-arcus/cloudron-docs/knowledgebase/docs/hosting-provider.md

   can individually provision servers with the necessary CPU/RAM/Disk resources based on customer requirements.

-* Each Cloudron is pre-setup with a domain name like `customer.hostingprovider.com`.
-When customers install apps, they get installed into `<app>-customer.hostingprovider.com`.
+* Each Cloudron can optionally be pre-setup with a domain name like `customer.hostingprovider.com`.
+When customers install apps, they get installed into `<app>.customer.hostingprovider.com`.

 * Automatic backups can be pre-configured to a location outside the Cloudron (Ceph, S3 etc).
   This provides an user experience close to managed hosting.